Turkey Travel Guide

 Many believe that Baklava originated in the Ottoman era and was perfected by the imperial bakers’ hands.
 Where ever it was invented or by whom, it is a delicious and favorite dessert in most of Asia, the Balkans, the South Caucasus, and especially The Middle East.
 This fantastic pastry is filled with nuts and syrup that is wrapped in several thin layers of dough.
 Simply put, it is rich and tastes like heaven.
 Do not miss this dessert in Turkey!

-If you ever see the delicious and famous Turkish Delight, you cannot just simply pass them up.
+If you ever see the delicious and famous Turkish Delight, you cannot just pass them up.
 Turkish Delight is known as Lokum by the locals and is a specialty of Turkey.
 They look like jellies that are filled with nuts and dusted with powdered sugar.
 Some of the things in this delicious mix are rosewater, lemon, mastic, pistachios, or other types of nuts.
 They have different ingredients and various tastes, which are all worth the try.